-Cathedral of Santa Maria Assunta – The Cathedral of Santa Maria Assunta is also known as Siena Cathedral and is widely regarded as the best representative of Gothic architecture in Italy.
-It was constructed in the 13th-Century.
+The Cathedral of Santa Maria Assunta is also known as Siena Cathedral and is widely regarded as the best representative of Gothic architecture in Italy.
+It was constructed in the 13th century.
 Siena Cathedral is also home to a treasure trove of masterpieces in art.

-Palazzo Publico and Museo Civico – The Palazzo Pubblico was built in the late 13th and early 14th centuries.
-When visiting the iconic Gothic town hall, take note of the Balzana, black and white escutcheon of Siena which is repeatedly inscribed on the arches of its windows.
+The Palazzo Pubblico was built in the late 13th and early 14th centuries.
+When visiting the iconic Gothic town hall, take note of the Balzana, a black and white escutcheon of Siena which is repeatedly inscribed on the arches of its windows.

 Make sure you have enough pictures of the Coat of Arms of the Medici which can be found on the first floor.

-The Museo Civico is located in the upper floors and is home to paintings, drawings, and historical manuscripts on the town.
+The Museo Civico is located on the upper floors and is home to paintings, drawings, and historical manuscripts in the town.
 You will also see an amazing collection of Renaissance paintings and collections that represent the best of Renaissance and Baroque silver-work.